Place the garlic, ginger, cumin seeds and green peppers in a mortar and pestle, or in a food processor, and crush to a coarse paste.

 Add the potatoes along with the tomatoes and turmeric, stir to mix, cover the pot and let it all cook about 10 minutes or until the tomato turns a few shades darker and the potatoes are almost cooked.

 Add the cauliflower along with 2 cups of vegetable stock or water.
+Stir in the garam masala.
 Bring to a boil, cover the pot, and continue cooking another 10 minutes, stirring once or twice.
 Use more liquid if you want a saucy preparation.

 Check salt and turn off the heat once the potatoes are cooked.
 The cauliflower should be fork-tender but not mushy.
 Garnish, if you wish, with some chopped scallions or more cilantro.